 2. Creating a common consensus and a multiplier effect at territory, transnational and 2.1 horizontal communication and capitalisation activities level on the SHERPA outcomes and solutions.

-Specific objectives of the communication and dissemination strategy are:
+Specific objectives of the communication and dissemination strategy were:

 - Supporting and promoting the understanding and practice of EEB plans and strategies in the SHERPA's territories and the MED area by creating a general climate-of-support through which regions and local governments could enhance their EEB capabilities so that decision-makers and technicians are informed of the essentials of and methodologies for EEB;

-- Establishing and implementing a well-focused communication and dissemination plan that will uptake all possible and appropriate dissemination channels and means also exploiting the immense collaboration and open deliberation capabilities provided by contemporary social networking;
+- Establishing and implementing a well-focused communication and dissemination plan that has up taken all possible and appropriate dissemination channels and means also exploiting the immense collaboration and open deliberation capabilities provided by contemporary social networking;

 - Promoting the approaches, methodologies, resources and findings of SHERPA to the target groups;

 - Establishing at the same time a live mechanism of interaction between all relevant stakeholders (through platform/forum/networking, etc.);

 - Stimulating the active involvement of and/or synergy with the identified target groups;

 - Establishing a multi-dimensional dissemination approach that has addressed all relevant target groups and raise public awareness among them of the SHERPA results.